 How is it Calculated?

-The evaluation results are compared with results of other training courses with the same characteristics (same training field, same language, same country, same type of audience and same question asked).
+The evaluation results are compared with results of other training courses with the same characteristics (same training field, same language, same country, same industry, same type of audience and same question asked).
 To do this, we draw on a database of 6 million evaluations already performed.

 At any time, when reading a report, you have the option of disabling the Benchmark.
 To do so, go to the report header and press Hide benchmark.